metalfury/Slide-It/Slide It - Play-to-Earn Drift Game (Design Project).md

 In this section, the constraints of the system that can be tested and those that cannot be tested are presented in tabular form.

-**Table 15.1.2: Testable Subsystems/Features of the Slide It!
-Project's Game System**

 | **TESTABLE ITEMS**             | **TEST SCENARIOS**                                          |